bebill88/GMU-ABM-RDTE/README.md

     - data\FY2026_SEC4201_RDTandE_All_Line_Items.csv

 - Troubleshooting
-  - If venv activation is blocked: run PowerShell “as Administrator” and temporarily allow scripts:
+  - If venv activation is blocked: run PowerShell "as Administrator" and temporarily allow scripts:
     - Set-ExecutionPolicy -Scope CurrentUser -ExecutionPolicy RemoteSigned -Force
   - If python resolves to the wrong interpreter: try py -3.11 -m venv .venv then py -3.11 -m pip install -r requirements.txt.
   - If installs are slow or blocked by a proxy, set pip.ini proxy settings or use a corporate index.